-Carol, mum of 3 tells us that The Three Rocks Trail in Wexford is one of her favourite spots for a picnic.
-Coillte Outdoors provide a 8km long trail across Fort Mountain and Shelmalier and there are plenty of shorter loops for families, picnic areas and great viewing points.
+Carol, mum of 3, tells us that the Three Rocks Trail in Wexford is one of her favourite spots for a picnic.
+Coillte Outdoors provide a 8km long trail across Fort Mountain and Shelmalier and there are plenty of shorter loops for smaller legs, picnic areas and great viewing points.

 Gleniff Horseshoe Millsite, Sligo

 Katherine, mum of 2, has opted for Gleniff Horseshoe Millsite as her top spot for a picnic in Sligo.

 Those with an interest in industrial archaeology and local heritage will be fascinated by this site, which also has a lovely woodland walk and nature trail to take you through native Irish trees and alongside rushing mountain streams and waterfalls before you stop at the picnic area to enjoy your food.